joshdvir/vault-get/README.md

 # Vault-Get

-A small application connects to [Vault](https://www.vaultproject.io/) and outputs the value of a path using user/password authentication.
+A small application that connects to [Vault](https://www.vaultproject.io/) and outputs the value of a path using user/password authentication.

 ## Getting Started

-Application is packed as a single binary, just download and run.
+The Application is packed as a single binary, just download and run.

 ### Prerequisites

-Nothing.
+None.

 ### Usage